navigation

 I’m struggling to think of a better sweet.
 I was fond of a Fizz Bomb back in the day… but that’s one for another post.

-Quick Microwave Protein Bread
+Quick Microwave Protein Dukan Bread

 I adore bread, but sometimes I know I need to cut down my consumption and eat something a bit healthier.